 The region has two child regions in HBase Architecture, whenever a region becomes large.
 Here each region represents exactly a half of the parent region.
 Afterward, we report this split to the HMaster.
 However, until the HMaster allocates them to a new Region Server for load balancing, we handle this by the same Region Server.

 Basically, primary node handles all Writes and Reads.
 And, HDFS replicates the write-ahead logs as well as HFile blocks.
 However, these replication process of HFile block happens automatically.
 Moreover, to provide the data safety, HBase relies on HDFS because it stores its files.

 The process is, one copy is written locally, while data is written in HDFS.
-Then it is replicated to a secondary node, and after that third copy is written to a tertiary node.
+Then we replicate it to a secondary node, and after that third copy is written to a tertiary node.

 16. HBase Crash Recovery

 - ZooKeeper notifies to the HMaster about the failure, whenever a Region Server fails.